Frisco, Texas: Local government

 In May 2014, the Charter Review Commission recommended an additional 14 propositions, but these were never placed on the ballots.

-The form of government adopted by Frisco is the council-manager, which consists of a mayor and six city council members elected at-large and a city manager.
+Frisco has a council-manager government, which consists of a mayor, six city council members elected at-large, and a city manager.
 Council members' duties include enacting local legislation (ordinances), adopting budgets, determining policies, and appointing the city manager.
 The mayor and city council members each serve three year terms, with term limits of three terms.
-There have only been two city managers in Frisco history: George Purefoy served for over 34 years before his retirement in 2022, when he was replaced by current city manager Wes Pierson.
+There have been only two city managers in Frisco history: George Purefoy, who served for over 34 years until his retirement in 2022, and his successor, Wes Pierson.

-According to the city's 2010 Comprehensive Annual Financial Report, the city's various funds had $227.2 million in revenues, $184.4 million in expenditures, $1.647 billion in total assets, $753.1 million in total liabilities, and $159.3 million in cash and investments.
+According to the city's 2010 Comprehensive Annual Financial Report, the city's various funds had $227.2 million in revenue, $184.4 million in expenditures, $1.647 billion in total assets, $753.1 million in total liabilities, and $159.3 million in cash and investments.

 The city of Frisco is a voluntary member of the North Central Texas Council of Governments, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.